Dates & Prices

 Day 8: Departure

-A leisurely departure from our hotel will see us arrive in Poitiers in good time from where we will take our return flight to the UK.
+A leisurely departure from our hotel will see us arrive in Tours in good time from where we will take our return flight to the UK.

 Sandra & Tony F, 2018…We had a fabulous time, the best so far.
 Jason is an amazing guide and a really nice chap.
 Time to plan the next one!